RobertFlemingii/stardew-crop-codex/README.md

 Update Scripts: Modify the scripts for different sections (e.g., fishing.py, foraging.py, etc.) to add or change functionalities.
 Add Data Files: Place new data files in the project directory and ensure they are referenced correctly in the scripts.
 Icons and Assets: Add or modify icons and assets in the icons/ and assets/ folders as needed.
-📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.